sushantjadhav416/java-maven-sonar-argocd-helm-k8s/README.md

-# Jenkins Pipeline for Java based application using Maven, SonarQube, Argo CD and Kubernetes
+# Jenkins and Github Actions Pipeline for Java based application using Maven, SonarQube, Argo CD and Kubernetes